MicrosoftDocs/entra-docs/docs/identity/users/directory-delete-howto.md

 Check the following conditions:

 * You've paid all outstanding invoices and amounts due or overdue.
-* No users are in the Microsoft Entra tenant, except one global administrator who will delete the organization.
+* No users are in the Microsoft Entra tenant, except one Global Administrator who will delete the organization.
 You must delete any other users before you can delete the organization.

   If users are synchronized from on-premises, turn off the sync first.
 You must delete the users in the cloud organization by using the Microsoft Entra admin center or Azure PowerShell cmdlets.
 * No applications are in the organization.
 You must remove any applications before you can delete the organization.